Predrag10/NBAscraper/README.md

   - we are immediately redirected to the page of the player

 From the player page we take the season and 3pa from the table with title "Per 36 Minutes" and display the results to the user

+The program was tested in the terminal of Visual Studio Code by running: scrapy firstProject.py Luka Dončić